spuddister/calculator-project/README.md

 # Calculator Project

-For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum I built a replica of the iPhone calculator.
+For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum I built a replica of the iOS calculator.

 ### New Skills
 - Creating objects